Jose Rosario Domec Cardenal

 - Height 5' 10", Weight 150 lb.

 After his playing days, Cardenal was a long-time big league coach.
-He was on the Cincinnati Reds staff in 1993 and with the St. Louis Cardinals the next two seasons.
+He was on the Cincinnati Reds staff in 1993 and with the St. Louis Cardinals the next two seasons, 1994 and 1995.
 From 1996 to 1999, he was a New York Yankees coach and spent the next two years with the Tampa Bay Devil Rays.
 In 2002 and 2003, he was once again a member of the Reds coaching staff.